 Arlinda has previously held both clinical and research posts with different NHS trusts and academic institutions in the UK.
 Her other research interests lie in the development and evaluation of culturally appropriate interventions in low-resourced and humanitarian settings, with a focus on countries of South Eastern Europe.

 Position: Scientific Steering Group

-Carl May is Professor of Healthcare Innovation at the University of Southampton.
-His work includes studies of professional-patient interaction, chronic disease management in primary care, the development and implementation of innovative healthcare technologies, and the production and politics of evidence about effective clinical practice.
-In recent years, Carl has focused on developing a richer understanding of complex interventions in health care and of the dynamic processes that underpin technological innovation.
-Central to this has been the development of Normalization Process Theory (NPT), with Tracy Finch, which provides conceptual tools to analyse the processes through which innovations in healthcare are implemented, embedded and integrated in everyday life and work, and Burden of Treatment Theory that extends the insights of NPT to help us understand how clinical and service innovations are experienced by patients and their families.
+Carl May is Professor of Medical Sociology in the Faculty of Public Health and Policy at the London School of Hygiene and Tropical Medicine.
+His research includes studies of professional-patient interaction, chronic disease management in primary care, the development and implementation of innovative healthcare technologies such as telemedicine, and the production and politics of evidence about effective clinical practice.
+Over the past decade, Carl has focused his empirical and theoretical work on developing a richer understanding of the implementation of complex interventions in health care and of the dynamic processes that underpin technological innovation.
+Central to this has been the development of Normalization Process Theory (NPT), with Tracy Finch, which provides conceptual tools to analyse the processes through which innovations in healthcare are implemented, embedded and integrated into everyday life and work, and Burden of Treatment Theory that extends the insights of NPT to help us understand how clinical and service innovations are experienced by patients and their families."

 Position: Co-Principal Investigator for LSHTM/Kings College London